-The Model Context Protocol has become the universal standard for AI-tool communication, backed by Anthropic, OpenAI, Google, and Microsoft.
-MCP adoption has accelerated dramatically, with Gartner-cited projections that by 2026, 75% of API gateway vendors will have MCP features.
+The Model Context Protocol has become a standard for AI-tool communication, backed by Anthropic, OpenAI, Google, and Microsoft.
+MCP adoption has accelerated dramatically, with Gartner’s 2025 Software Engineering Survey projecting that by 2026, 75% of API gateway vendors will have MCP features.
 Yet the protocol alone doesn't solve security, governance, or scaling challenges that startups face.

 We analyzed 45+ MCP gateway solutions across performance benchmarks, security certifications, and real-world deployment evidence to identify the 10 best options for AI startups.